 Select the Recommended Settings and click the Next button.

-Burning Audio CDs With Windows Media Player (Legacy).
+Burn An Audio CD With Windows Media Player (legacy).

 When WMP runs for the very first time, it’ll scan your Music folder looking for audio files.
 If you’ve got a large collection of music then it may take some time for Media Player to find and load all of it.